android-dk/EIP_A5/README.md

 </table>

 ### Note : Google Colab crashed after 160 epochs in the original 200 epoch run.
+### It did not print any of the logs for 160 epochs but luckily I was using tensorboard
 ### For this reason I have used tensorboard logs to grab logs of epochs!
 They are displayed below

 ## Logs for each epoch